rsfreitas/libalex/README.md

 * Create some objects as dialog boxes, like a mainwindow (to act as a desktop), default dialogs (with minimize and maximize buttons).

+* Include field into the GRC file to set a default return value from a callback function call when there is no callback function.

+* Add support for changing font using this library.